KiandaBPM/docs/content/docs/platform/controls/layout/panel.md

   ![Show Panel title](/images/panel-show-title.jpg)

-  You will learn more about the Field properties associated with Panels in [How to edit Panel field properties](/docs/platform/controls/layout/panel#how-to-edit-panel-field-properties).
+  You will learn more about the Field properties associated with Panels in [How to edit Panel Field properties](/docs/platform/controls/layout/panel#how-to-edit-panel-field-properties).

 - **Name (unique)** - This is a unique name for the Panel field.